STUDENT OUTCOMES FOCUSED GOVERNANCE · GUARDRAIL 2

 VOICE INTELLIGENCE · IMPACTER

-"Progress isn't just about outcomes — it's about who I am becoming over time." — Salem, Henry High, Grade 11
+"Progress isn't just about outcomes — it's about who I am becoming over time." — 11th grader, Henry High

 Guardrail 2.2 — Effort → Results Belief